frannieziesemer/rock-paper-scissors/README.md

 To Do
-- add pictures
+- add picture to 'computer chose' section
-- improve ui